mariianikonova/e4ds-desktop/README.md

 ###See the application in action: http://e4ds.rasc.ch/e4ds-desktop

-To start the application from the command line type: `mvn tomcat7:run`

-Open a browser and enter URL: `http://localhost:8080`

 For easier development and debugging there is the class `StartTomcat` in the default package.
 Simply run this class like a normal java program inside your development environment.